TokyoDrift3r/Arch_Customizations/README.md

 I also install the LTS Kernel along side the rolling one, and configure my bootloader to offer both as a choice during startup.
 This enables me to switch kernels in the event of a problem with the rolling one.

-I don't run an application dock.
-The Whisker Menu (which I trigger via a shortcut) allows very fast lookup without needing a mouse.
-This is similar to Spotlight Search on Mac or the Start menu on Windows.

-I set up my machines as development environments since that's mostly what I do.
-To that end I install lots of dev tools and customize various things to increase productivity.
-For exmple, I set up Apache server to run as me, with the WebServer directory located in my home folder.

-I run my own utilites: __[WifiVPN](https://github.com/rickellis/WifiVPN)__ for network/VPN connectivity, __[AURIC](https://github.com/rickellis/AURIC)__ for AUR package management, and __[ConkyMatic](https://github.com/rickellis/ConkyMatic)__ to theme my Conky whenever I switch wallpaper.

 ---